 La Belle Vie Dance Company

 Our main priority as a dance company is to put the dancer first while maintaining a faith-based mentality in every class.
 This means that before their dance career, comes the mental and physical health and stability of the dancer.
 We believe that each student should be mentored with the idea that dance should not become their sole identity in life.
-As a Christian dance company, we will help mentor our students to place their identities in Christ and what that looks like.
+As a Christian dance company, we will help mentor our students to place their identities in Christ and model what that looks like.

 No dancer should ever feel that they don't measure up, that they need to compete for a position, that they are left behind, or that they don't matter.
 Each dancer will feel cared for and loved on by their instructors through the love the heavenly Father.